The trouble with history

 And what of my first full-length publication?
 Well, after two decades, all those once-languishing copies have become as rare as hen’s teeth, and our research has contributed to the record.

 And what of the house?
-Well, after two decades masquerading as something it was never intended to be, I hear its current residents are looking for another home.
-History has a strange way of coming back to bite, after all.
+Well, after two decades masquerading as something it was never intended to be, the adults have been evicted and Coorah has returned to a use that benefits children.